 .
 Some experts believe that over time the word "cacao" became Anglicized, and most likely through common error people started calling it "cocoa".
 Now, with the rebirth of old-style, artisanal chocolate there is a movement to reclaim the beans rightful name: cacao (pronounced Ka-Kow).
 Today, the two words are often used interchangeably.

-● Dilating blood vessels
+● May support healthy blood vessels Dilation

 ● Super powerful antioxidant

 ● May support healthy blood flow throughout the body

 ● May support a healthy inflammation response

 ● May support the healing of skin